-Exhibiting love, passion, energy and wisdom, the Ruby is one of the most allusive gemstones.
-Its powerful red colour is said to glow from a fire within the stone and its vibrancy has led it to resonate with civilisations around the world.
-Many cultures admire the precious gemstone as a token of wealth and safety, join us as we discover the legend of the ruby.
+Exhibiting love, passion, energy and wisdom, the Ruby is one of the most coveted gemstones.
+Its powerful red colour is said to glow from a fire within the stone and its vibrancy resonates with civilisations around the world.
+Many cultures admire the precious gemstone as a token of wealth and safety.
+A thing of pure legend and refinement, join us as we discover the legend of the ruby.

-A ruby is a variety of the corundum mineral, the same family as the sapphire, and the red colour is caused by traces of chromium during formation.
+A ruby is a variety of the corundum mineral, the same family as the sapphire.
+Its exquisite red colour is caused by traces of chromium during formation.
 The strength of the colour therefore depends on how much chromium is present.
-Some of the most beautiful rubies have been found in marble deposits, the most renowned found in Myanmar, the Himalayas and northern Vietnam.
+Some of the most beautiful rubies have been found in marble deposits, the most renowned are found in Myanmar, the Himalayas and northern Vietnam.

 The celebrated birthstone of July, the ruby tells tales of romance that have inspired lore and legend over centuries.
 It is the captivating red hue of the gem that makes it so special, with its strong colour creating striking pieces of jewellery.